NuclearError/allyship101/PITCHME.md

 ### What is an ally?
 A person demonstrating active, explicit, and meaningful support for marginalised and/or vulnerable groups

+Note:

+- Different from just being 'nice'
+- It's about positive action, not ABSENCE of NEGATIVE
+- "Not racist" is not the same --> absence
+- Support, solidarity, sharing the burden
+- Doing small things to balance out unfairness

 ---

 @title[What is a marginalised group?]

 ### What is a marginalised group or individual?
 Someone who is placed at a disadvantage in society, because of who they are

+Note:

+- I'm going to mostly talk about the UK

+Examples:
+- People of colour experience racism
+- women experience sexism or misogyny
+- LGBTQ people experience homophobia, transphobia, etc

+Other examples (less discussed):
+- Age-based discrimination
+- Class-based / economic status discrimination
+- Disability / chronic illness
+- Education level
+- Mental health (eg. schizophrenia)
+- Neurodivergence (eg. autism spectrum)

+INTRO NEXT SLIDE ...
+- A common thing you might hear
+- Why do we need all this political correctness?
+- Why do we need all these new words for things?
+- Can't we all just use our common sense?

+WHAT IF THERE WAS A SIMPLE RULE FOR DEALING WITH OTHER PEOPLE

 ---